 Watermelon is wonderful.
 We love enjoying it all summer long.
 Just as it, along with fresh mint from the herb garden, or in the recipe highlighted above with creamy feta cheese.
 Happy Summer!

-• Creating an indentation in the center of the patty prior to cooking helps prevent bulging once on the grill.
+Indent for perfection – Press a small indentation in the center of each patty before cooking to prevent bulging on the grill.

 Ingredients